ArturoPerezSanchez/LyricsGenerator/README.md

 Hey!
 Look at the lyrics of this song, it was made by an AI imitating Michael Jackson's style, isn't it cool?

 #### Verse 1:
-I'm standing here, all alone
+I'm standing here, all alone \n
-Feeling lost and on my own
+Feeling lost and on my own \n
 But I know that I'm not alone
 'Cause I've got you, my love